-The budget narrative must explain the amounts requested for the RWHAP Part B supplemental award and the relevant RWHAP budget categories (i.e., Administration, ADAP, Consortia, Direct Services).
-The narrative should explain how the listed lineitems support the overall service delivery system and include justification for any applicable object class categories: Personnel, Fringe Benefits, Travel, Equipment, Supplies, Contractual, Construction, Other, and Indirect Charges.
+The budget narrative must explain the amounts requested for RWHAP Part B supplemental funding and the relevant RWHAP budget categories (i.e., Administration, ADAP, Consortia, Emerging Communities, and Direct Services).
+The narrative should explain how the listed line-items support the overall service delivery system and include justification for any applicable object class categories: Personnel, Fringe Benefits, Travel, Equipment, Supplies, Contractual, Construction, Other, and Indirect Charges.
 For employees who are less than one (1) full-time equivalent (FTE) on the award, please identify all funding sources outside of RWHAP Part B funding for Personnel and Fringe Benefits costs.